tdhock/tdhock.github.io/_posts/2024-07-17-atime-showProgress.md

 * different package versions, same R code/data, via `atime_versions()`.

-For future work, you may consider changing `setup` and the code to measure, if you thin the simple example we considered above is not actually representative of real use cases.
+For future work, you may consider changing `setup` and the code to measure, if you think the simple example we considered above is not actually representative of real use cases.